i8wu/barcodescanner-sdk-for-web-examples/extended/README.md

 # Running the extended sample

 ## License key
-Replace `"-- ENTER YOUR SCANDIT LICENSE KEY HERE --"` in `src/config.js` with your license key.
+Replace `"YOUR_LICENSE_KEY_IS_NEEDED_HERE"` in `src/config.js` with your license key.
 If you don't have a license key yet, you can sign up for a trial [here](https://ssl.scandit.com/customers/new?p=test&source=websdk).

 ## Local server

 _Make sure you run `npm install` to install the dependencies for the project, including the Scandit Web SDK.
 If you don't know what `npm` is, you can learn more [here](https://www.npmjs.com/#pane-what-is-npm)._

 You can simply run `npm start` afterwards to start the development server with live reload and you can dive into the